fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmNetworkInterfaceIpConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmNetworkInterfaceIpConfig** cmdlet sets the goal state for an azure_2 network interface IP configuration.
+The **Set-AzureRmNetworkInterfaceIpConfig** cmdlet sets the goal state for an Azure network interface IP configuration.

 ## EXAMPLES